 COVID-19 issues may include the inability of individuals to attend agency employment appointments, including work activity assignments, due to factors such as lack of transportation, lack of child-care, worksite closures, or legitimate concerns about using public transportation or other factors regarding work participation

-HRA has lifted employment sanctions for CA recipients who contact HRA and state a willingness to comply.
+HRA has lifted employment sanctions for CA recipients who contact HRA and state a willingness to comply, and have suspended all employment-related requirements.
 Demonstrated compliance is suspended until further notice.

 Households with a child support sanction can restore Cash Assistance and Medicaid benefits by informing the NY City Office of Child Support Services that they are willing to comply with the child support program.
 Clients can call 929-221-7676 or email email@example.com , or write to the NYC Office of Child Support Services, PO Box 830, Canal Street Station, New York, NY 10013.
 Clients should provide their name, case number and contact information.